Ένα ταξίδι στο ρεμπέτικο για μικρούς και μεγάλους

 The text is illustrated with many photographs and includes a collection of the songs in Greek with English translation en face.

-Articles
+Recent Articles

 “Greek Death Rituals and Laments,” In Oxford Handbook of Slavic and East European Folklore (forthcoming 2022).

 Obituary, Mikis Theodorakis.
 London The Guardian.
-(Read)
+(Read Online)

 “Transgressing Musical Borders: Re(m)betika as Liminal Music.”
 In Borders and Borderers: Explorations in Identity, Exile and Translation (Durrell Studies 1), ed.
 Richard Pine and Vera Kondinari.
 Newcastle upon Tyne, Cambridge Scholars Publishing.